How Quickly Should I Respond to Reviews?

 Understanding Review Response Times: Industry Terminology

 You may wonder why there is sometimes a lag between when you submit a response and when it appears online.
-Or, you may be confused when you receive a notification of a review but the time it was written was hours earlier.
+Or, you may need clarification when you receive a notification of a review, but the time it was written was hours earlier.
 While a few hours may not seem like a big deal at first, it may have an impact on your ability to respond within an ideal response time of 24-48 hours.

 Hotel review sites and OTA hotel sites typically inspect all submitted content to ensure any inappropriate content is not posted publicly.
 This may account for a lag in publication times.
-When we discuss hotel reviews and their related responses, it’s important to understand OTA and TripAdvisor hotel terminology:
+When we discuss hotel reviews and their related responses, it’s essential to understand OTA and TripAdvisor hotel terminology.

 - Review Collection Date: The date that the review was written